DivineFrancisadmin/osticket-prereqs/README.md

   ![1  Azure-vm-setup](https://github.com/user-attachments/assets/fc191809-4643-416f-8857-32039e4c9631)

 <p>
 To set up my Azure Virtual Machine for osTicket, I started by creating a Windows 10 VM in the Azure Portal with 2 vCPUs.
-I named it osticket-vm and set my credentials as Username: labuser and Password: osTicketPassword1!.
-After the VM was deployed, I enabled Remote Desktop (RDP) by going to the Networking section in Azure and allowing RDP (Port 3389) under inbound rules.
-Then, on my local PC, I opened the Windows Remote Desktop app from the App Store, entered my VM’s public IP address, and logged in using my credentials.
-This gave me remote access to manage my virtual machine.
+I named the VM osticket-vm and set my credentials as Username: labuser and Password: osTicketPassword1!.
+Once the VM was deployed, I enabled Remote Desktop (RDP) for access.
+After configuring RDP, I switched to my local PC and opened the Windows Remote Desktop app from the App Store.
+I entered my VM’s public IP address and logged in using my credentials, successfully gaining remote access to manage my virtual machine.
+Once inside the VM, I downloaded the osTicket-Installation-Files.zip and extracted it to my desktop, to which it automatically renamed the folder to “osTicket-Installation-Files” to prepare for the installation process.
 </p>
 <br />
 Enable IIS (Internet Information Services) with CGI